Sullivan's Crossing (TV series)

-Sullivan's Crossing is a Canadian romantic drama television series, which premiered on March 19, 2023 on CTV.
-The second season premiered April 14, 2024 and is co-produced with American broadcast network The CW.
-In June 2024, the series was renewed for a third season, which premiered on April 27, 2025 on CTV and May 14, 2025 on The CW, then in July 2025, Sullivan’s Crossing was renewed for a fourth season, with 10 episodes, premiering in 2026.
+Sullivan's Crossing is a Canadian romantic drama television series, which premiered on March 19, 2023, on CTV.
+Since the second season, it has been co-produced by The CW which broadcasts it in the United States.
+In June 2026, the series was renewed for a fifth season.

 Premise

 Based on the novel series by Robyn Carr, the series follows neurosurgeon Maggie Sullivan who finds herself in legal trouble and returns to her hometown in rural Nova Scotia to reconnect with her estranged father, Sully.